matter-labs/zksync-lite-docs/docs/faq/security.md

 - PLONK
 - Rescue
+- RedShift
 - link to Eli's slide

-## Is a trusted setup required?
+## What about trusted setup?

-- Reusing Ignition for PLONK
+- Reusing Ignition for PLONK (link)
 - No trusted setup for RedShift in the future

-## How are private keys managed?
+## What are potential risks?

-- now: zkSync client generates the keys from a signature
-- explain 2FA
+- bug in SC
+- bug in ciruit
-- in the future: directly by the wallets
+- bug in trusted setup

-## Risks

-## Security audit
+- cryptography compromised
+- wallet hacked

+## Is there a security audit?

 - All code is open source: ...
 - Audited by ABDK Consulting (link), for both smart contract and circuits